peddie/encodings/encodings.md

 33
 ~~~~

 # The Finally Tagless Solution

-We can also make a second interpreter: a pretty-printer!
+Let's make a second interpreter.

 ~~~~ {.haskell}
 -- This is just machinery for generating variable names